Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

   </Figcaption>
 </Figure>

-All the shading was moved to compute shaders - see slides 59 and 60 for potential problems.
-While this approach has some performance advantages over fullscreen passes (dispatches are cheaper for empty workload, no [context rolls](https://gpuopen.com/learn/understanding-gpu-context-rolls/), access to workgroups, no longer bound by 2x2 quads), the naive implementation will be slower than the one from UE 5.0.
+In UE 5.4, all the shading was moved to compute shaders - see slides 59 and 60 for potential problems.
+While this approach has some performance advantages over fullscreen triangles (dispatches are cheaper for empty workload, no [context rolls](https://gpuopen.com/learn/understanding-gpu-context-rolls/), access to workgroups, no longer bound by 2x2 quads), the naive implementation will be slower than the one from UE 5.0.
 Let's see how sorting pixel locations into **shading bins** can improve this.

 ### Sorting into shading bins

 The slides do not define a shading bin.
-Let's use the simplest one: a unique material (for simplicity we are not even considering different triangles, etc.).
+Let's use the simplest definition: a unique material (we are not even considering different triangles, etc.).
 We will revisit this definition later.
 Our goal is to generate a list of pixel locations for each material.
 This requires an allocation of size `screenPixelCount * vec2<u32>`.
 The algorithm is like one for raster bins and has the following stages:

 1. **Count** dispatches a thread per 2x2 pixel region (a **quad**).
 Counts the number of pixels per shading bin (material).
 2. **Reserve** dispatches a thread per shading bin.
 Calculates memory offsets in the before-mentioned array.
 This functions as a memory space reservation.
     * Also initializes indirect arguments for each shading dispatch.
 3. **Scatter** dispatches a thread per 2x2 pixel region.
 Fills the array with pixel locations based on reserved memory offsets.
     * Dispatched as 8x8 workgroup called **block** (so 16x16 pixels).
 Threads are assigned to quads inside the workgroup using Morton code.
-    * All pixels for a workgroup (16x16 pixels) that share the same shading bin are located next to each other in the final array.
-Thus, for each shading bin:
+    * All pixels for a block that share the same shading bin are placed next to each other in the final array.
+Thus, for each block:
         1. Count pixels from a particular shading bin.
-        2. Execute a single atomic add for this shading bin for this workgroup.
+        2. Execute a single atomic add for the whole workgroup.
-        3. Broadcast the start offset returned from the atomic add.
+        3. Broadcast inside the workgroup the start offset returned from the atomic add.
         4. Each thread calculates offsets into the array and writes.
+        5. Repeat for all shading bins in the block.

 > You might have seen nearly the same algorithm in John Hable's ["Visibility Buffer Rendering with Material Graphs"](http://filmicworlds.com/blog/visibility-buffer-rendering-with-material-graphs/).
 I've added comments relevant to UE 5.4's implementation.

 With this, our memory array of size `screenPixelCount * vec2<u32>` contains pixel locations sorted by material.
-Notice, that two `u32` are more than enough.
-Since each thread processes a 2x2 quad, additional **Variable Rate Shading (VRS)** info is also packed.
-At slide 73 this is confirmed - it's called a **quad write mask**.
+Notice that two `u32` is more than enough.
+Since each thread processes a 2x2 quad, additional **Variable Rate Shading (VRS)** info is added.
+Slide 73 calls this a **quad write mask**.
 We have enough data to make a VRS decision (slide 101) for all 4 pixels.

 On slide 68 there is a note about [Delta Color Compression (DCC)](https://gpuopen.com/learn/dcc-overview/).
 I'm not sure how this plays with the rest of the algorithm, especially VRS.

 ### Shading passes

 We are finally ready to evaluate shader graphs to populate GBuffer.
-The simplest solution is, for each material, execute an indirect dispatch where 1 thread == 1 pixel.
-Set the push constants (Vulkan) or root constants (DirectX 12) to provide the `materialId` used to fetch a list of affected pixels (requires additional level of indirection).
+The simplest solution is, for each material, to execute an indirect dispatch where 1 thread == 1 pixel.
+Set the push constants (Vulkan) or root constants (DirectX 12) to provide the `materialId` used to fetch a list of affected pixels (requires an additional level of indirection).
 You might notice we still have dispatches that will not change any pixels.
 The CPU only knows that the material exists in the scene.
 It does not know that all affected triangles might have been culled.
 It's the 3rd time we have encountered this problem.

 ### Quads optimization